KSI5/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- This readme file conatains description of the project
+The readme file will contain description of the C-pointer project